I do innovation

 (Candidate in: Digital design, interaction, social media, networks and communication)

-I work as an artist, blogger, visual storyteller and graphic facilitator.
+I work as an idea-brainstormer, visual storyteller and open innovation freak.
 Mostly on my own projects, and as an consultant for networks and for a number of media, organisations and companies including UN, EU, Danish Ministry of the Environment and others that can make use of my knowledge on sustainability, open innovation, design, digital media and thrive, and can use my visual way of getting and sketching ideas and understandings up.

 I work out of Copenhagen, Denmark, do most of my work with thousand year old drawing techniques and timeless tools like brushes, ink, paper and watercolor that I can use both getting ideas indoors and out on the trails.
 I also have a few gadgets for hiking and research like a solar powered Brunton charger and NorthFace VE25.

 I’ve been into hiking since 1987, after learning the basics on a mountaineering school in Norway for a year.
 And have since worked to combine a way to hike, sketch and help to design better ways of relating to nature.

-The last 10 years I’ve focused on how we, our trails and places connect and interact, through storytelling, and how this can be supported by using digital technology and media.
+The last 10 years I’ve continued to focus on how we, our trails and places connect and interact, through storytelling, innovation and social activities, and how this can be supported by using digital technology and media.

-What I find is that the way we connect to the landscapes and to each other somehow works after the same ancient hardwired patterns, and now the digital technology finds new and better ways to support and evolve these patterns.
+What I have found is that the way we connect to the landscapes and to each other somehow works after very ancient hardwired patterns, and now the digital technology finds new ways to support and evolve these patterns.
 And I think maybe this knowledge can help us understand how to get ideas for, design and build better and more sustainable societies, communities and relationships… both with each other and with the planet.

 I work from a green vision to empower both cities and citizens to find ways to make us all thrive better and to, at the same time, get closer to finding more sustainable ways of living together.

 All the best